What is an Assumable Loan?

 An assumable mortgage allows a buyer to assume the rate, repayment period, current principal balance and other terms of the seller’s existing mortgage rather than obtain a brand-new mortgage, as long as the lender approves the buyer.

 One of the great features of FHA and VA loans is that qualified buyers can assume the loan.
 (Those originated since 1989) The buyer signs an agreement to pay the debt and becomes the “substitute” borrower.
-This aspect of a loan hasn’t been of much value in the last 6 years, since interest rates were falling.
-But in an environment where interest rates are rising, the assumable loan will be a selling feature to someone who qualifies.
+This aspect of a loan hasn’t been of much value in the last few years, since interest rates were falling.
+But in an environment where interest rates start rising, the assumable loan will be a selling feature to someone who qualifies.

 Assumable loans have future value for buyers in a market with rising interest rates.
 The only issue is that the buyer must have cash to cover the amount between the purchase price and the loan balance.
 An assumable loan is usually not ideal for a cash-strapped buyer.

-How Quickly Will Interest Rates Rise?
+How Quickly Do Interest Rates Rise?

-According to Frank Nothaft, chief economist with Freddie Mac:
+According to Freddie Mac:

 Today’s rates are still historically low, considering the average interest rate over the last 50 years is between 7% and 8%.
 These rates are still low enough to be attractive to a future buyer who can assume the loan.